-Smartsheet Inc. (the "Company," "we," "our") was incorporated in the State of Washington in 2005, and is headquartered in Bellevue, Washington.
-Smartsheet, the enterprise work management platform, empowers organizations to innovate and achieve results quickly, securely, and at scale through effective collaboration and streamlined workflows.
+Smartsheet Inc. ("Smartsheet" the "Company," "we," "our") was incorporated in the State of Washington in 2005, and is headquartered in Bellevue, Washington.
+Smartsheet, the enterprise work management platform, empowers organizations to innovate and achieve results quickly, securely, and at scale through streamlined collaboration and effective workflow management.
 By uniting people, content, and work, Smartsheet provides powerful capabilities that revolutionize the way teams operate.
 Smartsheet makes outcomes reliable, keeps customer data safe, and ensures users are on the same page, making it ideal for organizations seeking efficient, impactful collaborative work management.
-Customers access their accounts via a web-based interface or a mobile application.
 The Company also offers professional services, which primarily consist of consulting and training services.